 Jason Rogers, 2008 Olympic team silver medalist.

 Jason Rogers is an Olympic silver medalist, two-time Olympian in men’s saber and founder of Better Fencer, a website offering advice and insights from the best in the sport of fencing.
-Download Better Fencer’s free eBook, “10 Mistakes All Fencers Should Avoid.”
+Click here to get the free Better Fencer eBook “10 Mistakes All Fencers Should Avoid."